-In addition to this guide, AARP has created and collected a wide range of easy-to-use money management tools for older adults and caregivers, which you can find on our Budgeting and Saving page (www.aarp.org/money/budgeting-saving).
+In addition to this guide, AARP has created and collected a wide range of easy-to-use money management tools for veteran and military caregivers, which you can find on our Budgeting and Saving page (www.aarp.org/money/budgeting-saving).
 There you will also find our free Home Budget Calculator to get you started on tracking income and expenses.